bpowers/simlin/CONTRIBUTING.md

 * Ask any question about the source code by [opening an issue](https://github.com/bpowers/simlin/issues/new).

-Model is a volunteer effort.
+Simlin is a volunteer effort.
 We encourage you to pitch in and join the team!

 Thanks! :heart: :heart: :heart: